darafferty/rapthor/docs/source/parset.rst

         Maximum number of threads per task to use on each node (default = 0 = all).

+    deconvolution_threads
+        Number of threads to use by WSClean during deconvolution (default = 0 = all)

     dir_local
         Full path to a local disk on the nodes for IO-intensive processing (default = not used).
 The path must exist on all nodes (but does not have to be on a